ryanRfox/go-algorand/tools/teal/examples/payment_channel.md

 ### EXPIRATION TRANSACTION GROUP

 Referring to Figure 2. the expiration transaction group contains two transaction.
-Recall, this transaction group is intended to be held offline by both parties as a safegaurd against the other party griefing them.
+Recall, this transaction group is intended to be held offline by both parties as a safeguard against the other party griefing them.
 There are two elements to the transactions that must be agreed to by both Alice and Bob: Initial Funding Amount and Expiration.

 #### Initial Funding Amount

 Alice and Bob will agree on the initial funding amount.
-Typically this is the same value for both parties, but it may be different.
+Typically, this is the same value for both parties, but it may be different.
 Set the value in microAlgos as appropriate:

 `export AMOUNT_INITIAL=200000`

 #### Expiration

-Alice and Bob must also agree on the exiration time for thier payment channel.
+Alice and Bob must also agree on the expiration time for their payment channel.
 This is defined as the first valid block their expiration transaction group will be accepted by network consensus.
 Use `goal node status -d $DATA` to find the current _Last committed block_ value.
 Choose a reasonable block height in the future:

 `export EXPIRATION_BLOCK_HEIGHT=2800000`